Mesmaroth/Duckdeploy/README.md

 **Or:** duckdeploy -deploy [your payload folder] -drive -[drive_letter] - eject [y/n]
 - `h`: display help
-- `-d`, `deploy`: Deploys the inject.bin to the usb using the folder name of the payload in the payloads folder
+- `-x`, `deploy`: Deploys the inject.bin to the usb using the folder name of the payload in the payloads folder.
 - `-f`,`file`: The ducky script, this must be in the same path as this script.
-- `-d`,`drive`: The letter of the drive the payload would be deployed to
+- `-d`,`drive`: The letter of the drive the payload would be deployed too.
-- `-e`,`eject`: Wether or not you want the drive to be ejected for you after this script is finished.
+- `-e`,`eject`: Whether or not you want the drive to be ejected for you after this script is finished.
 Default: No

 Tip: If your system does not allow execution of powershell scripts you can try the following: `PS>powershell -ep bypass .\duckdeploy.ps1`